StarrLucky/Noswear_Android_Client/README.md

 # Noswear Android client

 As part of Noswear project this Android client application
-*  handles command over Wi-Fi from Noswear voice recognition server
+*  handles command over Wi-Fi from Noswear voice recognition server;
- * sending it to NRF51 board
+ * sending it to NRF51 board.

 In the future this APP could be also appears as a standalone voice recognition server.